bringg/teleport/rfd/0203-database-healthchecks.md

 - They click on the "RDS PostgreSQL" tile - a guided database enrollment wizard.
 - After selecting an AWS integration, region, and VPC, the user sees the "Enroll RDS Database" page.
 - On the page is a toggle button labeled "Monitor database endpoint health", which is already enabled by default.
+- The user disables the toggle, which displays a warning, so they toggle it back to the default enabled state.
-- The user leaves the toggle enabled, selects a database to enroll, and clicks "Next".
+- The user selects a database to enroll, and clicks "Next".
 - On the next page, the user is asked to configure an IAM role, choose AWS subnets and security groups, and finally deploy a Teleport database service in ECS using those settings.
 - The user selects a public subnet and a security group that allows all outbound traffic, then clicks "Deploy".